SAIL Mentorship

 Initial Assessments

-Mentorship begins with an in-depth, in-person review of the current business, its operations, and its systems.
+- This consultation will be followed by an in-depth, in-person review of the current business, its operations, and its systems.
 This takes place at the site of the mentee’s business over 1.5 days at the start of the program.

-During and immediately following the initial assessment, businesses are guided through a process of establishing a 3-year vision, 1-year goals, and first quarter goals.
+- During and immediately following the initial assessment, businesses are guided through a process of establishing a 3-year vision, 1-year goals, and first quarter goals.

-Mentor-mentee teams meet virtually every two weeks for one hour throughout the year.
+- Mentor-mentee teams meet virtually every two weeks for one hour throughout the year.
 These meetings are structured in the following ways:

 - The mentee reports out their progress on their quarterly goals.